The Art of Shedding: Nature’s Cyclic transformation

 • Rabbits shed fur seasonally to adapt to temperature changes and stay comfortable in varying climates.

-Grace - Art Print
+Image: Grace Art Print HERE

-What do we Shed As Humans?
+What Do We Shed As Humans?

 As humans, we naturally shed to grow, heal and renew, sometimes without even knowing it, other times we’re highly aware of a challenging transformation occurring within us.